-Make your own ras el hanout spice mix and enjoy this Moroccan chicken for a very fragrant, cozy (and gluten-free) dinner!
+Make your own ras el hanout spice mix and enjoy this Moroccan chicken baked in a spicy tomato sauce for a cozy (and gluten-free) dinner!

 This Moroccan chicken with 11 spices is one of the most beloved recipes in my home!
 It is a very fragrant, full-flavored (and gluten-free!) dish.
 I know that eleven spices may seem a lot to some, but they’re really not!
 What happens is something like a synergy, where every spice interacts with the other creating a full-bodied, deeply flavorful, scrumptious and cozy dish and all this without the intensity of the spices being overwhelming.
 And though you’ll get the best results by sauteing the chicken and then baking it in the oven, you can also finish cooking it on the stove, just like a stew.
 And speaking of Moroccan recipes, I must tell you I’ve also made a Moroccan rice (pilaf) (you should definitely check it out!).
 But I suggest serving this chicken with a simple side dish like mashed potatoes, simple fluffy rice or spaghetti, just so it can get mixed and absorb the deliciously spiced sauce of the chicken.

 What is ras el hanout?

 Ras el hanout is a Moroccan spice blend and its’ name means “top shelf”, or “the best of the store”.
 In other words, it is considered to be the best mix of the store, and every vendor or family have their own mix.
 So the exact flavor of ras el hanout depends on where you buy it from.
 Most often, it contains 12 ingredients, but you can find mixtures that contain more than 20 different spices or even 100 (apparently there are a lot of spices out there!).